tinsheep/build-your-teamwork-practice-with-teams-and-sharepoint/readme.md

-# Files for Building your teamwork practice with Teams and SharePoint workshop
+# Day 2 IT Pro track files for Building your Teamwork practice with Teams and SharePoint Workshop

 ## Included Labs